diridari/PipeRelay/README.md

                -ssh     <configFile>
                -pipe    <numberOf>
                -l       <outPutLocation>        	default : /tmp/pipeRelay
-               -log     <loglevel>                  how verbose this application is default:0 max:4
+               -log     <loglevel>                  Degree of detailedness of the application`s report default:0 max:4
                <no paramether>                  	2 named pipes

    < configFile > is the name and/or the location of the file witch describe the ssh connection.

-   < number of > is the number of named pipe witch the programm open.
+   < number of > is the number of named pipes which the programm should open.
    The named pipes are stored at "/tmp/pipeRelay< number >" if there is no parameter the application create per default 3 named-pipes.

-   "encap"sulation: linux encasulat network packages from a unknown source.
-Foren6 is not able to handle sutch Packages the solution in this case is to remove this encapsulation Header and change the pcap-linkylaer to a 6lowpan one.
+   "encap"sulation: linux encapsulates network packages from an unknown source.
+Foren6 is not able to handle such Packages the solution in this case is to remove this encapsulation header and change the pcap-linklayer to a 6lowpan one.
    By default this feature is enabled.

- ### Config-File
+ ### Config-File  (XXXX Ab hier exakt gleich zu Readme.txt?
+Falls ja, kopiere Rest von dort hierher, um die dortigen Änderungen mitzunehmen).
- If the application shall run in ssh mod the user has to define an config file where the app can read witch clients to connect, and witch applications shall run at the remote client.
+ If the application runs in ssh mode, the user has to define a config file.
+Using this file the app can read which clients to connect to and which applications are supposed to run at the remote client.
- The config file has following definitions:
+ <The config file has following definitions:
  - each entry stands in its own line
  - an space(' ') separate the entry-parts
  - an empty line ore the EOF define the end of the config file